-Evorel Conti and other substances used to replace oestrogen are intended as a way of supplementing and replacing the falling amounts of oestrogen in the body.
-However, a progestogen such as norethisterone is necessary for HRT for any women who has not had a hysterectomy.
-The reason for this is that in women with an in-tact womb, the presence of excessive oestrogen can increase the risk of certain cancers by increasing the thickness of the womb lining.
-The combination of progesterone and oestrogen is much safer than using oestrogen alone.
-However, there is still a risk of cancer with any HRT treatment.
+Evorel Conti patches and other substances used to replace oestrogen are intended as a way of supplementing and replacing the falling amounts of oestrogen in the body.
+However, a progestogen such as norethisterone is necessary for HRT for any women who have not had a hysterectomy.
+The reason for this is that in women with an intact womb, the presence of excessive oestrogen can increase the risk of certain cancers by increasing the thickness of the womb lining.
+The combination of progesterone and oestrogen is much safer than using oestrogen alone but there is still a risk of cancer with any HRT treatment.

-Evorel Conti is a form of Hormone Replacement Therapy that is designed for continuous use.
+Evorel Conti is a form of hormone replacement therapy that is designed for continuous use.
 You use a single patch applied to the skin at all times with no break.
-The patches given with Evorel Conti contain a combination of progesterone and oestrogen, so that you receive the same amount of hormones consistently.
+The patches contain a combination of progesterone and oestrogen so that you receive the same amount of hormones consistently.
 Usually, patches are changed twice per week.

 When taking any form of hormone replacement therapy, make sure that you follow the instructions given by your doctor very carefully.
 Your Evorel Conti will come with a patient information leaflet that includes plenty of details to follow on how to use your medication.
 If you have any questions or concerns, speak to your doctor or pharmacist.
-In most cases, Evorel Conti patches will be applied once, twice a week to a clean and dry area of skin, usually somewhere below the skin.
-Most doctors will recommend placing Evorel Conti patches on the hip or buttocks.
+In most cases, Evorel Conti patches are applied once, twice a week to a clean and dry area of skin.
+Most doctors recommend placing Evorel Conti patches on the hip or buttocks.
 The patch will need to be worn continuously for periods of four days then replaced.
-It’s worth applying Evorel Conti patches to slightly different areas of skin to avoid irritation.
-If possible, wait a week before applying your patch to the same site.
+You should apply Evorel Conti patches to slightly different areas of skin to avoid irritation.
+If possible, wait a week before applying another patch to the same site.

 Like any other medication, there is a possibility that you could suffer some side effects when taking Evorel Conti.
 If you are using these patches and you notice any persistent or ongoing side effects, stop using Evorel Conti and contact your doctor as soon as possible.